TechnicalPursuit/TIBET/README.md

     tibet clone nodejs {path}

-This command will create a simple node.js application which uses a small set of npm packages to get you started.
-You can run your new application immediately
+This command will create a simple node.js application based on 'connect' to get you started.
+You can run your new application immediately using:

-using:
+    cd {path}
     npm start

 If you'd like to use a different server framework such as Express you can update